LGiki/qr-tools/README.md

 # QR Tools

-A simple QR code scanner and generator written in Flutter.
+A simple QR code scanner and generator app written in Flutter.

 # Features